-In many cases, certain words or expressions can be accepted in one region but stunned by the another; or some specific colors or symbols might represent something good in the original context and something offensive by the receiving reader.
+In many cases, certain words or expressions can be accepted in one region but stunned by another; or some specific colors or symbols might represent something good in the original context and something offensive to the receiving reader.

-Localization, therefore, means to take into consideration all the local elements and adapt the original content in a such way that is suitable to the local market.
+Localization, therefore, means taking into consideration all the local elements and adapting the original content in a way that is suitable to the local market.